-If it’s just a little bit of paint, put it in a smaller container for storage, but make sure you label it with color name, number and date of purchase.
-Smaller containers will also come in handy when using them for craft projects, like painting picture frames, outlet covers or planters.
+If it’s just a little bit of paint, put it in a smaller container for storage, but make sure you label it with the color name, number, and date of purchase.
+Smaller containers will also come in handy when using them for craft projects, like painting picture frames, outlet covers, or planters.

 Help Yourself While Helping Others

 If you have good paint that needs disposal, consider donating.
 Family, friends, churches, and charities are good places to start.
 If you hired someone to paint, they legally cannot take the paint from your residence due to the Department of Transportation regulations, but you are allowed to transport the paint to a different location.

 You should never pour any kind of paint into storm drains, on the ground or into creeks, streams, or rivers or try to burn it.
 Latex paint can usually be thrown in the trash as long as it’s not in a liquid state; oil-based paints should never be thrown out with the trash.
 Improper disposal introduces contaminants into the air, soil and groundwater that eventually work their way into the food chain.